 Oh boy.
 Here comes the Scoundrel with a Fart of Gold, the garlic plumber himself: WA-RI-O!
 The despised mirror version of Mario is so fun to talk about.
 He’s just so dumb as a character, but so profound as a concept.
 Wario is a postmodern critique on video games, an intra-office shitpost, an ambassador to the 90s gross-out movement, a vitriolic response to the success of Sonic the Hedgehog, a necessary reinvention of platforming concepts for the Game Boy, he is all of that and more.

 Wario was created by Hiroji Kiyotake, who worked for R&D1, not EAD, and everything about him is a twisted reflexion on Mario.
 But we can’t read too much into him from this game; he is seldom seen and simply amounts to evil Mario.
 He’s mostly a copy of Bluto, Popeye’s foil.
 Future games will embrace and expand his wonderfully terrible personality with wonderful results.
 Here, it’s actually Mario’s role who’s subversive.
 It’s the first time since Donkey Kong Jr. that Mario is not doing something altruistic.
 He’s rescuing his own private island, complete with a gigantic statue of himself.
-To the people at R&D1, Mario’s an entitled asshole, with his own private fiefdom devoted to a personality cult of him.
+To the people at R&D1, Mario’s an entitled asshole, with his own private fiefdom devoted to his own inflated ego.
 Who the hell could cough Miyamoto cough that represent?

 Wario, the R&D1 creation, is a greedy goof who played with Mario’s stuff until the ultimate sourdough comes to put an end to his fun.